We live under the illusion of control.

 So far this is all pretty obvious; but what is not so obvious is the realisation that the more you “overload” your life with such bets, the more likely you are to end up somewhere exciting.
 If you do any one of these things just once, the overwhelming likelihood is that nothing will come from it, and you’ll think “well that was a waste of time”.
 However if you do a wide variety of such things daily, you will gradually start to see returns as the wins start to unpredictably trickle through.

 Another way of articulating the same idea is to think about it as simply opening yourself up to opportunity, and giving yourself “optionality”.
 We’ve all heard the phrase “you make your own luck”, well that’s basically what this is.
 The person who goes to 1,000 cocktail parties will almost certainly generate more opportunities than the one who goes to 5.
-They won’t have been “lucky” however – not really – instead they were just living in a manner which invited options; options to which they simply need to say “yes” or “no”.
+They won’t have been “lucky” however – not really – instead they were just living in a manner that invited options; options to which they simply need to say “yes” or “no”.

 Asymmetric bets then are not so much individual things, but rather a way of life.
 A habit and a mindset which bears unexpected fruit – and the opposite of the more conventional mindset which focuses itself narrowly on the cultivation of “expected fruit”.

-Now it’s important to recognise here that unfortunately the power of asymmetric bets doesn’t tend to accrue with different people very unevenly.
+Now it’s important to recognise here that unfortunately, the power of asymmetric bets doesn’t tend to accrue with different people very unevenly.
 A basic example of this is that an extrovert will probably expose themselves to this more than an introvert.
 This says absolutely zero about their relative capabilities of course, but it may lead to an uneven distribution of “luck”.
 Consider also the way that successful new businesses arise disproportionally in certain urban centres.
 Again, same issue.
 People in those locations aren’t having better ideas, and they aren’t more capable.
 But they will – purely by virtue of where they live – be placing more bets, and exposing themselves to more volatility.
 And that counts for a hell of a lot.

-It reminds me somewhat of when I read Malcolm Gladwell’s book Outliers many years ago.
-In it he demonstrated how the Silicon Valley titans like Bill Gates and Steve Jobs created their empires not primarily through genius, hard work, or shrewd planning, but rather through an extraordinary cocktail of circumstances which made their achievements almost look like manifest destiny.
+It reminds me somewhat of when I read Malcolm Gladwell’s book many years ago.
+In it he demonstrated how the Silicon Valley titans like Bill Gates and Steve Jobs created their empires not primarily through genius, hard work, or shrewd planning, but rather through an extraordinary cocktail of circumstances that made their achievements almost look like manifest destiny.
 They were born in exactly the right places, at exactly the right times, and went to exactly the right schools etc. etc. in order to end up where they did – giving them an unassailable advantage over pretty much everyone else in the world for those particular outcomes.
 This isn’t in any way to say that they weren’t talented and all the rest of it.
 It’s one thing to be exposed to the opportunities, it’s quite another to take them.
 It’s simply to say that they were the beneficiaries of chaos – and if you play the game, you can make yourself such a beneficiary too.

-After all, there will be a particular outcome which you will be usually well positioned for.
+After all, there will be a particular outcome which you will be usually well-positioned for.
 It’s just you won’t know what that is until you achieve it.

 Sadly the ability to place asymmetric bets has been significantly hampered in our current restricted living conditions.
 People seem to think that (in some cases) they can do their jobs and live perfectly adequately via Zoom, online deliveries, and so on.
 And if you believe in design delusion then yes, that would appear to be true.
-But in the real world it isn’t, because we have essentially stripped all the “pointless complexities” out of life – the stuff that happens between the things we intended – and thus have completely blitzed our optionality.
+But in the real world, it isn’t, because we have essentially stripped all the “pointless complexities” out of life – the stuff that happens between the things we intended – and thus have completely blitzed our optionality.
 This is partly why I’ve always been sympathetic to the “pointless meetings” people always complain about.
-Yes they might be pointless on the face of it.
+Yes, they might be pointless on the face of it.
 But every once in a while they’re not – and in a big way.